 While traditional methods of surveillance and control focus on the observable problems of recidivism, Koschmann and Peterson argue that the underlying cause is a communication breakdown of being cut off from networks and meaningful relationships that provide the necessary social capital needed for successful reintegration.
 Therefore, their article proposes reframing prisoner reentry from a communication perspective, and thus in need of corresponding communication solutions.

-This article by Matt Koschmann and Brittany Peterson will be published in the Journal of Applied Social Sciences in the Fall 2013 issue.
+The article by Matt Koschmann and Brittany Peterson was published in the Journal of Applied Social Sciences in the Fall 2013.